nodejs/node-report/MAINTAINER.md

 # Instructions for maintainers of the nodereport project

-## Releasing to www.npmjs.com
+## Publishing to the NPM registry

-The nodereport project is published as an NPM native module here: https://www.npmjs.com/package/nodereport
+The nodereport project is published as an NPM native module

-On each release to www.npmjs.com
+For each publish to NPM:

  - update the version property in the package.json file, incrementing the major, minor and patch level as appropriate
  - update the CHANGES.md file with a list of commits since last release